Argas reflexus: Diet

 Argas reflexus naturally feeds on feral pigeons but will use humans as substitute hosts when pigeon populations are low or absent.
 However, it cannot sustain a population on human blood alone, as the ticks die after feeding on humans.
 Consequently, human infestations of A. reflexus can always be traced back to the presence of an animal host, almost exclusively feral pigeons.
 The tick feeds at night, attaching briefly to its host just long enough to take a blood meal.

 Habitat and distribution

-The tick's geographical distribution extends from the British Isles and Spain in the west, across Mediterranean countries, to Israel, Egypt, Crimea, and the Caucasus in the east.
+The tick's geographical distribution extends from the British Isles and Spain in the west, across Mediterranean countries, to Israel, Egypt, Crimea, and the Caucasus in the east, and has expanded to East Asia and other regions to which the rock pigeon was introduced.
 It is the most common synanthropic mite in Central Europe.
 The climatic conditions within this range allow for the completion of embryonic development before the onset of colder seasons.
 Optimal conditions for embryogenesis and larval hatching are temperatures around 25 °C and relative humidity levels between 10% and 75%.
 Although A. reflexus can develop in high humidity (up to 90%), such conditions tend to disrupt egg development and larval emergence.

 Argas reflexus typically inhabits the cracks and crevices of pigeon nests.
 A substantial accumulation of ticks at a given site typically requires several years, even under ideal conditions.